Book a call with admissions

 Learn More About TMS Therapy

 It’s hard enough battling depression symptoms, much less dealing with treatment-resistant depression.
-If you’ve tried talk therapy, antidepressant medications, or other treatments, and still haven’t found remission of depression symptoms, consider TMS therapy.
+If you’ve tried talk therapy, antidepressant medications, or other mental health treatments and still haven’t found remission of depression symptoms, consider TMS therapy.
 Don’t settle with lingering symptoms or unwanted side effects.
 You have options.

 The experienced care team at Neuro Wellness Spa is compassionate and skilled at treating even the toughest cases of depression.
-Get started today.
-1-877-847-3984.
+Give us a call today to find out if TMS therapy, or another treatment alternative, is right for you.

 • • Get in touch • •